thebalaa/project-root/docs/Governance.md

 - **Centralized World Adapter**
   - **Structure**
-    - PFC template, Cayman Islands Incorporation; Magic Ramp FIAT to crypto bridge??
+    - PFC template, Cayman Islands Incorporation
     - Company structured without assets, shareholders, members, trustees, or beneficiaries
     - Independent from data contributor interests
+    - Magic Ramp FIAT to crypto bridge??
   - **Purpose**
     - Execute real-world tasks that cannot be performed by the decentralized network
     - Tasks and responsibilities determined by community governance

 - **Fractal governance**
   - Using the hybrid encryption functionality, fractal governance is possible.
-  - Through an organizational linker, participants can have their own private proposals.
+  - Through an device linker, participants can have their own private proposals.
   - Private proposals can be voted on by members running clients with the organization linker.
   - These proposals can be obfuscated from the larger network and implemented with logic specific to the community.